brianmay/resume/docs/skills.rst

 Designing computer programs and websites that automate tasks that otherwise would have to be done manually.
 Use of modern revision control systems including SVN, BZR, Monotone, Mercurial, and especially Git.

 My recent experience is in Django and Django Rest Framework, with Python 2/Python 3 for Linux based systems.
-On the front end, I am also experienced with JavaScript (including ES6), TypeScript, and frameworks such as Angular2 and Vue.
+On the front end, I am also experienced with JavaScript (including ES6), TypeScript, CSS, SASS, and frameworks such as Angular2 and Vue.

 I am also experienced with testing with Travis and Continuous Integration (CI) using Gerrit and Jenkins.
 My current project involves Continuous Deployment (CD)